JimmyKenMerchant/RaspberryPi/usb_test/README.md

 * Raspberry Pi 2 B V.1.1 (BCM2836), `make type=2b`, Needs Commented Out of `bl gpio32_gpioreset`, However Only One Is Tested.

 * Raspberry Pi 3 B V.1.2 (BCM2837), `make type=3b`

+* Add `debug=yes` to these commands to enter the test mode which displays characters received from the USB keyboard.

 * Initializing process of USB are almost the same as a project, Aloha Calc.
 However setting process of GPIO in vector32.s has a difference from Aloha Calc.
 In this project, `bl gpio32_gpioreset` is commented out because of checking compatibility.